Royal Birmingham Conservatoire

 - A technical infrastructure unrivalled in the UK

-We also worked with internationally renowned studio designers, acousticians, architects and leading manufacturers to build recording rooms on a par with any advanced commercial facility.
+We also worked with internationally renowned studio designers, acousticians, architects, engineers and leading manufacturers to build recording rooms on a par with any advanced commercial facility.

 They didn’t underestimate how vital it was to get it just right.